 - The £2m taper applies to the survivor's second-death estate; where the consolidated estate is in taper territory the transferable RNRB tapers away alongside the survivor's own.

-The downsizing addition in IHTA 1984 s.8FA-8FE preserves RNRB where the deceased downsized (or sold) before death, provided the relevant conditions on date and replacement are met.
-The mechanic comes up regularly for older clients who sold the family home into care funding before death; the downsizing addition can preserve the RNRB on the deceased's estate even though no qualifying residential interest is owned at death.
+The downsizing addition in IHTA 1984 s.8FA-8FE preserves the RNRB where the deceased downsized (or sold up) before death, provided the conditions on timing and replacement are met.
+This comes up often where the family home was sold to fund care: the addition can keep the RNRB on the deceased's estate even though no qualifying residential interest is owned at death.

 Worked example: the Iqbal couple's £1.4m portfolio